 As Munzee has grown over the years, the game has evolved in so many more ways than any of the co-founders could have imagined.
 We’ve certainly had our fair share of growing pains, but in its essence Munzee has tried to stick to its core goal of getting people out into the world.
 No one knows this better than those players who have been with us since the beginning.
-This week’s Player of the Week is Ole Primdahl who uses Munzee for family fun and scouting!
+This week’s Players of the Week are Griff and Lesley Halliwell (Georiffles).

 Who are you?